 (born Lucca 22 December 1858; died Brussels 29 November 1924)

-Born into a family of musicians and composers, Puccini became the leading Italian opera composer of his generation.
+Born into a family of musicians and composers, Puccini became the leading Italian composer of his generation.

-His most popular works are among the most frequently performed and best-loved operas in the entire repertoire and include La bohème, Tosca and Madam Butterfly (Madama Butterfly).
+Puccini’s operas are among the most frequently performed and best-loved operas in the entire repertoire and include La bohème, Tosca and Madam Butterfly (Madama Butterfly).